 A component car speaker is a car audio speaker essentially matched for optimal sound quality.
 Offered by all high-end auto sound manufacturers, component speakers typically include a pair of tweeters (for high frequencies) and mid-bass drivers (to reproduce midrange frequencies) that are matched with a crossover that limits the frequency range each speaker can accurately reproduce, a tactic aimed at limiting harmful distortion and other unpleasant elements.

-Now, while separate tweeters and mid-woofers may mean a bit more work during the installation phase, years of enjoyment will be experienced thanks to the advantages component speakers bring.
-Much like subwoofers are specifically designed to handle ultra-low, wall-shaking bass frequencies, the parts of a component speaker system have been engineered to deliver what tweeters and mid-bass drivers do best: Deliver clean, ear-splitting highs and rich mid-tones, respectively.
+Now, while separate tweeters and mid-woofers may mean a bit more work during the installation phase, it’s worth it for the years of enjoyment you will experience thanks to the advantages component speakers bring.
+Much like subwoofers are specifically designed to handle ultra-low, wall-shaking bass frequencies, the parts of a component speaker system have been engineered to deliver what tweeters and mid-bass drivers do best: Deliver clean, ear-splitting highs and rich mid-tones.

 As we hinted at above, component speakers are comprised of tweeters, (mid) woofers and crossovers, and if you are shopping for a set in order to complete an installation, it’s important to know what each of these do.